Universal Constants and Energy Integral in Self-Organized Criticality Systems: DATA ANALYSIS AND RESULTS

 Such a three-part size distribution may recover the convolved power law slope $\alpha_x$, but it may blurr the distinction between the FD-SOC model and a non-SOC model.
 The FD-SOC model requires a pure power law function, while the non-SOC model presented here requires a convolution of a power law with an exponential function.
-The inclusion of the exponential fall-off yields a similar size distribution $N(x)$ as a (Gaussian) random distribution.
+The inclusion of the exponential fall-off fits the Poisson statistics of random processes.